6th Year Weekly Grinds

-Meet your Chemistry Teacher – Dr. Nichola Walsh: Nichola Walsh has a first-class honours degree in chemistry and Ph.D. from U.C.D. and she completed her Postgraduate Certificate in Education at the University of Oxford.
+Meet your Chemistry Teacher – Dr. Nichola Walsh: Nichola has a first class honours degree in chemistry and Ph.D. from U.C.D. and she completed her Postgraduate Certificate in Education at the University of Oxford.
 She is an experienced teacher who has taught G.C.S.E, A-level, and Leaving Certificate chemistry and was an undergraduate chemistry tutor and lab demonstrator in U.C.D.
 She is a passionate teacher who loves teaching science and this comes across in her classes.
-Nichola is also an examiner for higher-level Leaving Cert Chemistry, which has given her an invaluable insight into grading the chemistry paper.
+Nichola is also an examiner for higher level chemistry, which has given her an invaluable insight into grading the chemistry paper.
 She regularly incorporates this knowledge into her classes to ensure students maximise their marks.

 What will be covered in these Leaving Cert Economics Grinds?

-Over the course of the academic year, Ronan will cover all aspects of the Leaving Cert Economics course in his weekly grinds.
-He focuses on the questions more commonly seen in the Leaving Cert along with the more challenging questions that can prove to be difficult for students.
+Over the course of the academic year, we will cover all aspects of the Leaving Cert Economics course in his weekly grinds.
+We focus on the questions more commonly seen in the Leaving Cert.
+There is also a focus on the more challenging questions that can prove to be difficult for students.
 Each student is given a microeconomics book and a macroeconomics book.
-These books will break down the Leaving Cert Economics marking scheme and they will include up to date information on current economic trends.
+These books will break down the Leaving Cert Economics marking scheme.
+Our books also include up to date information on current economic trends.
 There is no extra charge for these books.

 A booklet is also given to each student covering the short questions from the previous ten years.
 As a lot of these questions reappear these questions are covered in great detail in class.